Introduction

 Aeration

-Create small holes in the soil with an aerator to allow air, water, and nutrients to penetrate deeper, fostering robust root development for the new grass.
+Utilize an aerator to create small holes in the soil.
+This process facilitates the entry of air, water, and nutrients, promoting robust root development for the new grass.

 -